Intimacy and Time: Reflections on Helping a Haiti Orphanage Go Solar

 March 22, 2018

-Editor’s Note: The post below is a first-person account from Clay McKelvy, a member of the Freedom Solar team that partnered with ABC Home and Commercial to provide an off-grid solar solution for A Child’s Hope, an orphanage in La Montagne, Haiti that serves 300 lost and abandoned children.
+Editor’s Note: The post below is a first-person account from Clay McKelvy, a member of the Freedom Solar team that partnered with ABC Home and Commercial to provide an off-grid solar solution for A Child’s Hope, an Haiti orphanage located in La Montagne, Haiti that serves 300 lost and abandoned children.
 This 20-kilowatt solar array and battery backup system is a sustainable source of electricity that will provide 100% of A Child’s Hope energy needs, including lighting and a new aquaponics farm.
 This project was only possible thanks to the support of SunPower Foundation, CED Greentech Texas, The PowerStore Inc., and Schneider Electric.

 On the drive from Port-au-Prince, the people line the streets with all they have to sell.
 They work so hard for it.
 But, they have the fields to themselves.
 They eat enough to be stronger than you and me.
 Trash lines the curbs everywhere.
 Plastic bottles by the million fill the waterways and run like a river when it rains.
 Access to plumbing is non-existent, and the smell of urine is everywhere.